ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 I'll give you a short excerpt of the map, so you know what it looks like and move the complete map to the end of the post.
-Note that for each chord there is a number of ways the chord can be picked.
+Note that for each chord there are several ways how the chord can be picked.
 (Sorted from most to least common.)

 ```haskell